Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse.md

 ### NewComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse

-`func NewComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse(instrument ComHellopublicUserapigatewayApiRestOrderGatewayOrderInstrument, side ComHellopublicUserapigatewayApiRestOrderGatewayOrderLegSide, ratioQuantity int32, ) *ComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse`
+`func NewComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse(instrument ComHellopublicUserapigatewayApiRestOrderGatewayOrderInstrument, side string, ratioQuantity int32, ) *ComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse`

 NewComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse instantiates a new ComHellopublicUserapigatewayApiRestPreflightPreflightLegResponse object
 This constructor will assign default values to properties that have it defined,